amirarcane/recent-images/README.md

 based on `Date_Taken` and `Descending` order, for changing them see [Customization](https://github.com/amirarcane/recent-images/#customization)

 You can use regular gridview but if you want to use it exactly like above picture you need horizontal gridview.
 I used jess-anders/two-way-gridview in this library.
-All you should do is set below code in your xml instaed of regular gridview:
+All you have to do is set below code in your xml instaed of regular gridview:

 ```xml